What are Dividend Kings?

 By: Ned Piplovic,

-Dividend Kings is a description of S&P 500 companies with extraordinarily long records of consecutive annual dividend hikes.
+Dividend Kings is a category of S&P 500 companies with extraordinarily long records of consecutive annual dividend hikes.

-The specific requirement for qualification for this elite group of dividend-paying companies is simple.
-To earn the Dividend Kings moniker, an S&P 500 company must have a market capitalization of more than $3 billion and a record of raising annual dividend payout amounts for at least 50 consecutive years.
+The specific requirements for admission to this elite group of dividend-paying companies is simple: to earn the Dividend Kings moniker, an S&P 500 company must have a market capitalization of more than $3 billion and a record of raising annual dividend payout amounts for at least 50 consecutive years.

-Dividend Kings is just a subcategory of the Dividend Aristocrats designation that has the same market-cap requirement for S&P 500 companies but requires only 25 consecutive years of annual dividend hikes.
+Dividend Kings is an impressive subcategory of the Dividend Aristocrats designation that has the same market-cap requirement for S&P 500 companies but requires only 25 consecutive years of annual dividend hikes.

 What are the benefits of investing in Dividend Kings companies?

-An analysis of historical performances indicates that public companies which pay rising dividends reward their shareholders with higher overall returns over extended periods, as well as experience lower volatility over a long-term investment horizon.
-However, regardless of these back tested results, financial and investing professionals stand in disagreement regarding whether dividend distributions contribute at all to the company’s overall long-term total returns.
+An analysis of historical performances indicates that public companies that pay rising dividends reward their shareholders with higher overall returns over extended periods, as well as experience lower volatility over a long-term investment horizon.
+However, regardless of these back-tested results, financial and investment professionals stand in disagreement regarding whether dividend distributions contribute at all to the company’s overall long-term total returns.

-Long-term distribution of rising dividend income generates a steady cash flow for investors and the rising dividend compensates – and hopefully exceeds – any inflationary effects over long-time horizons.
+Long-term distributions of rising dividend income generate a steady cash flow for investors and the rising dividends compensate for – and hopefully exceed – any inflationary effects over long time horizons.